 - Identify sources of executive branch funding for legal aid;

 - Put legal aid on policymakers’ agendas; and

-- Find examples of states that advances their policy priorities with already appropriated federal block and other funds that allow spending on legal aid.
+- Highlights examples of states that advances their policy priorities with already appropriated federal pass-through funding that allows spending on legal aid.

 This Toolkit will continue to grow.
 To hear about updates and new tools or to provide feedback, send an email to email@example.com